What is Bromine?

 Container containing bromine

-Besides its chemical properties seen on the periodic table above, it poses some interesting facts including:
+Apart from the chemical properties mentioned above, Bromine poses some interesting facts including:

 • Bromine is the Earth’s 44th most common element

-• The name bromine derives from Greek term for “stench”
+• The name Bromine derives from Greek word ‘Bromos’ for stench

-It is used in various sectors including agricultural, manufacturing and medical spaces.
-Listed below are some of the most common examples of where bromine can found are:
+Bromine is used in various sectors including agricultural, manufacturing and medical spaces.
+Listed below are some of the most common examples of where bromine can used are:

 • Seawater